Row-clustering of a Point Process-valued Matrix

 To characterize the highly complex posting patterns, we propose a mixture model of Multi-level Marked Point Processes (MM-MPP).
-We assume that the event sequences from each cluster are realizations of a multi-level log-Gaussian Cox process (LGCP) \cite{moller1998log}, which has been demonstrated useful for modelling repeatedly observed event sequences \cite{xu2020semi} .
+We assume that the event sequences from each cluster are realizations of a multi-level log-Gaussian Cox process (LGCP) \cite{moller1998log}, which has been demonstrated useful for modeling repeatedly observed event sequences \cite{xu2020semi}.
 We here extend their work to the case of mixture models and propose a semiparametric Expectation-Solution algorithm to learn the underlying cluster structure.
 The proposed learning algorithm avoids iterative numerical optimizations within each ES step and hence is computationally efficient.
-In addition, we design an algorithm that can take advantage of array programming and GPU acceleration to further speed up computation.
+In particular, the expectation step is carried out using MCMC samples based on the FPCA of the latent Gaussian processes, which imposes minimal parametric assumptions on the proposed model.
+Finally, we design an algorithm that can take advantage of array programming and GPU acceleration to further speed up computation.

-In summary, our main contributions are two folds: (1) we propose an MM-MPP model for repeatedly observed multi-category event sequences; and (2) we develop a highly efficient semiparametric ES algorithm for event sequence clustering.